Definition of Probation

 - Carter v.
 State, 82 So.
 3d 993, 995 (Fla.
 1st DCA 2011) (holding that a field test alone was not competent evidence of drug use when the officer performing the test did not know the name of the test or how it worked scientifically, and he acknowledged that the test had been inaccurate on a prior occasion);

 - Queior v.
-State, Case No: 2D13-3261 (Fla.
+State, 157 So.
+3d 370, 375-76 (Fla.
 2d DCA 2015) (reversing a revocation of probation based on a positive drug field test where the only evidence used to prove the substance was oxycodone was the testimony of a probation officer regarding the functioning of a drug test strip.
 The officer had no knowledge of the nature of the chemical reactions that provided the results, and could not explain the scientific basis for the field test);

-But see Terry v.
+A trial may revoke probation based solely on the testimony of a probation officer regarding a positive drug result where the officer is certified by the State to administer such tests.
+Terry v.
 State, 777 So.
 2d 1093 (Fla.
-5th DCA 2001) (affirming a revocation of probation that was based on a field test result where the probation officer testified as to the nature of the field test, how it was performed, his frequent administrations of the test, and the fact that he was certified by the State to administer the test.
+5th DCA 2001) (affirming a revocation of probation where the officer testified as to the nature of the field test, how it was performed, his frequent administrations of the test, and the fact that he was certified by the State to administer the test).

 Failures to Complete Drug Treatment Programs